 - promote the concept of healthcare for performing artists,

 - increase the participation of performing artists in relevant healthcare, and

 - improve the delivery of healthcare for performing artists.

-ASPAH invites applications from groups and institutions for projects that will use the expertise of a health care professional or educator with interest, experience and/or skills relevant to the health of performers.
+Groups and institutions are invited to submit applications for projects that will use the expertise of a health care professional or educator with interest, experience and/or skills relevant to the health of performers.
 The project should function as a way of both embedding expertise into a studio, arts group, institution or community, AND building emerging networks of ongoing support.

 To submit an application, email a signed copy as a PDF to firstname.lastname@example.org and use the subject line: Application for Paulette Mifsud Memorial Grant